iluvjava/Maths/Notebook 2.0/AMATH 503/1D Wave in Infinite Domain.md

 dw
 $$

-And notice that, this is the inverse fourier Transform which can be expressed like (After some non-trivial math):
+And notice that, this is the inverse Fourier Transform which can be expressed like (After some non-trivial math):

 $$
 u(x, t) = \frac{1}{2}(f(x + ct) + f(x - ct))